 - Simple - The Simple option enables you to select a header image and color.

 - Select Header - From the drop-down list, select a header image for the career site.
 The selected header is displayed for all career site pages, including Job Search, Job Details, Login/Self Register, My Profile, and Application Experience.
 The available images are taken from the Corporate Preferences images.
 A preview of the header image is displayed in the Header Preview field.
 The header is optional.

 - Header Color - Select the header color, which is the color that fills the header in areas that the header image does not fill.
 You may enter a hex value for the color or select a color by clicking the button.

 - Header Preview - This displays a preview of what the header will look like on the career site.
 The selected image is always aligned in the upper-left portion of the header.
 Any empty space in the header is filled with the selected header color.
 The selected logo is not resized.

 - Advanced - The Advanced career site header option includes HTML configuration options.
 Selecting the Advanced option opens the WYSIWYG editor.
 The WYSIWYG (What You See Is What You Get) tool provides configuration tools, such as images, fonts, colors, formatting, and tables.
 There is also a Copy from Word feature that enables administrators to import from Microsoft Word, preserving the formatting used in the Word document.
 HTML code can also be used.
 For more information about the WYSIWYG tool, see the WYSIWYG Tool Considerations section in the Create New Email topic in Online Help.
-Only certain HTML tags will be rendered.
-All other tags will not be rendered and the tags will display as text.
-See the Whitelisted Customizable Elements topic in Online Help for more information.
+The system only accepts certain customizable HTML elements in the WYSIWYG Editor.
+Elements that are not acceptable display as text.
+See Safe Listed Customizable Elements.

 When configuring the footer, you can configure either a simple or advanced footer.